JoeIMIsu/codingpedia.github.io/_posts/2018-07-02-the-case-for-publish-subscribe.md

 - **decoupling**: the publisher is not aware anymore of consuming clients
 - **asynchronous consumption (offline support)**: subscribers might consume the messages at a later time

-This is no silver bullet for all your architecture needs, you might need tightly coupled systems to guarantee message delivery, just don't forget about it when you are designing your next (enterprise) project.
+This is no silver bullet for all your architecture needs, you might need tightly coupled systems to guarantee message delivery for example.
+Just don't forget about it, when you are designing your next (enterprise) project.

 # References: